vtkhanh/PinnacleCodingConvention/README.md

 ## Release

+### 1.1.8
+- Do not add regions, and remove existing regions.
+- Group by sections:
+    - Constants
+    - Fields
+    - Constructors
+    - Methods
+    - Properties

 ### 1.1.5
 Change to not get Clipboard involved when formatting in an attempt to fix the exception:
 `System.Runtime.InteropServices.COMException (0x800401D0): OpenClipboard Failed (Exception from HRESULT: 0x800401D0 (CLIPBRD_E_CANT_OPEN))`